stanfordroboticsclub/UDPComms/README.md

 The port the subscriber will be listen on.
 - `timeout`
 If the `recv()` method don't get a message in `timeout` seconds it throws a `UDPComms.timeout` exception
-- `scope` Leave this as the defualt (`Scope.All()`) to receive messages from everyone.
-Set to `Scope.Multicast()` to register that we want to get multicast messages from other devices .
-See Scopes explained for details
+- `scope` There is currently no difference in behaviour between `Scope.LOCAL` and `Scope.NETWORK` - both will receive any messages that get to the device.
+This is planned to change in the future and `Scope.LOCAL` will only receive local messages.

 ## Scopes Explained

-**TLDR** - use `Publisher(port, scope=Scope.Multicast())` and `Subscriber(port, scope=Scope.Multicast())` to get messages to work between different devices
+**TLDR** - use `Publisher(port, scope=Scope.NETWORK())` and `Subscriber(port, scope=Scope.NETWORK())` to get messages to work between different devices.

 The protocol underlying UDPComms - UDP has a number of differnt [options](https://en.wikipedia.org/wiki/Routing#Delivery_schemes) for how packets can be delivered.
-By default UDPComms sends messages only to processes on the same device (`Scope.Local()`).
-To send messages to other computers on the same network use `Scope.Multicast()`.
-This will default to using the multicast group `239.255.20.22`, but it can be changed by passing an argument.
+By default UDPComms sends messages only to processes on the same device (`Scope.LOCAL()`).
+Those are still sent over multicast however the `TTL` (time to live) field is set to 0 so they aren't passed to the network.
+To send messages to other computers on the same network use `Scope.NETWORK()`.
+This will default to using the multicast group `239.255.20.22`.

-Older versions of the library defulted to using a broadcast on the `10.0.0.X` subnet.
+Older versions of the library defaulted to using a broadcast on the `10.0.0.X` subnet.
 However, now that the library is often used on differnt networks that is no longer the defualt.
-To emulate the old behvaiour use `Scope.Broadcast('10.0.0.255')`
+To emulate the old behvaiour for compatibility use `Scope.BROADCAST`.

+Both the multicast group and the broadcast subnet can be changed by overwriting the class varaibles `MULTICAST_IP` and `BROADCAST_IP` respectivly.

 Here are all the avalible options:

-- `Scope.Local` - Messages meant for this device only
+- `Scope.LOCAL` - Messages meant for this device only
-- `Scope.Multicast`- Messages meant for the specified multicast group
+- `Scope.NETOWORK`- Messages meant for the specified multicast group
-- `Scope.Broadcast` - Messages meant for all devices on this subnet
+- `Scope.BROADCAST ` - Messages meant for all devices on this subnet
-- `Scope.Unicast` - Publisher only argument that sends messages to a specific ip address only
-- `Scope.All` - Subscriber only that listens to packets from all (except for multicast) sources

 ### Connecting to devices on different networks